Coagent Networks Revisited: Practical Insights From Our Theory

-Correcting this mistake in the update does not eliminate the early termination issue.
-Indeed, at the beginning since the lower options get their values updated more frequently, as long as rewards are nonnegative and values are initialized similarly, one can expect the value functions of the lower options to be generally higher than those of their parents.
+where $\theta_{\beta_o}$ are ${\beta_o}$'s parameters.
+In theory, it is clear that $A_{\beta_o}(s)$ is always negative as $V_{\pi_o}(s) \le V_{\pi_{root}}(s)$, therefore changing the parameters in the direction of the termination gradient, thus always encouraging early termination.
+This artificially created problem then becomes the reason behind adding another hyperparameter $\eta>0$ to mitigate this issue \cite{bacon2017option,harb2018waiting}.
+Correcting this mistake, while eliminating the need for an additional hyperparameter $\eta$, does not resolve the early termination issue entirely.
+Indeed, at the beginning of training, since the lower options get their values updated more frequently, as long as rewards are nonnegative and values are initialized similarly, one can expect the value functions of the lower options to be generally higher than those of their parents.
 This would push the options to terminate less.

-However, the rate at which the parents are updated is important, and depending on the task, this rate may need to be quite small.
-Based on our experiments, we hypothesize that in the Four Rooms task we must have a much lower rate of update.
-This is ensured by lowering the temperature of termination functions and is discussed further in \ref{optlengthandtermtemp}.
+However, the rate at which the parents are updated is important and this rate may need to be quite small.
+As supported by experiments (\cref{sec:optlengthandtermtemp}), this can be facilitated by lowering the temperature of termination functions.